devenes/cloud-run-action/README.md

 ## :white_check_mark: Requirements

-Before starting :checkered_flag:, you need to have [Google Cloud](https://cloud.google.com/) account and required service account key.
+Before starting :checkered_flag:, you need to have [Google Cloud](https://cloud.google.com/) account and the service account with the required roles.

+## 🔐 Authorization

+You will need to authenticate to Google Cloud as a service account with the following roles:

+- Cloud Run Admin
+- Cloud Build Service Account
+- Cloud Run Service Agent
+- Viewer

 ## :checkered_flag: Starting